WARNING:This product contains nicotine.Nicotine is an addictive chemical.

 Some countries (e.g. Thailand, Singapore) have strict bans on vapes.
 Bringing one could result in fines or even jail time.

-🔌 Can You Charge or Use Your Vape Onboard?
+🚫 Can You Vape or Charge Onboard?

 🔒 How to Safely Pack Your Disposable Vapes for Travel